Age of Revolution: Atlantic Revolutions

+In 1755, early signs of governmental changes occurred with the formation of the Corsican Republic and Pontiac's War.
+The largest of these early revolutions was the American Revolution beginning in 1775, which founded the United States.
+The American Revolution inspired other movements, including the French Revolution in 1789, the Haitian Revolution in 1791, the Colombian War of Independence in 1810, and the Canadian Rebellions of 1837–1838.

 Industrial Revolution

 The Industrial Revolution was the transition to new manufacturing processes in the period from about 1760 to sometime between 1820 and 1840.
 It marked a major turning point in history and almost every aspect of daily life was influenced in some way.
 In particular, average income and population began to exhibit unprecedented sustained growth.
 This led to a rapid expansion of cities that resulted in social strains and disturbances.
 For instance, economic grievances associated with this industrialization fed later revolutions such as those that transpired from 1848.
 New social classes emerged including those that began to reject orthodox politics.
 This is demonstrated by the rise of the urban middle class, which became a powerful force so that they had to be integrated into the political system.
 The upheavals also led to old political ideas that were directed against the social arrangements of the preindustrial regime.